nblair/continuous-performance-testing/README.md

 > mvn verify -pl :performance-testsuite

-## Next Level: Deploy application with Terraform
+## Level 2: Deploy application with Terraform

 Any property defined in [variables.tf](variables.tf) can be overridden at runtime by adding an environment variable prefixed with `TF_VAR_`.